-The NSW Department of Primary Industries Priorities Action Statement (PAS) is a statutory, non-regulatory document addressing each threatened species, population, ecological community and key threatening process (KTP) listed on the schedules of the Fisheries Management Act 1994.
+The NSW Department of Primary Industries Priorities Action Statement (PAS) is a statutory, nonregulatory document addressing each threatened species, population, ecological community and key threatening process (KTP) listed on the schedules of the Fisheries Management Act 1994.
 The PAS provides an agreed list of strategies and actions that will assist to down-grade or de-list species, populations and ecological communities from the threatened species schedules of the Fisheries Management Act 1994, as well as actions that will assist to abate or eliminate the impacts of KTPs.

-The draft Priorities Action Statement for the Galaxias brevissimus is being drafted as part of the NSW listing process and will be available on the NSW DPI Website when finalised at www.dpi.nsw.gov.au/fishing/threatened-species/priorities-action-statement
+The draft Priorities Action Statement for the Galaxias brevissimus is available on the NSW DPI Website at www.dpi.nsw.gov.au/fishing/threatened-species/priorities-action-statement

-1) Statement on the standard of scientific evidence and adequacy of survey
+I) Statement on the standard of scientific evidence and adequacy of survey